 Daniel Boone Elementary School ranks among the top 20% of public schools in Missouri for:

 Reading/Language Arts Proficiency

-Daniel Boone Elementary School's student population of 390 students has stayed relatively flat over five school years.
+Daniel Boone Elementary School's student population of 429 students has grown by 12% over five school years.

 Total Classroom Teachers

 Daniel Boone Elementary School is ranked within the top 10% of all 2,092 schools in Missouri (based off of combined math and reading proficiency testing data) for the 2020-21 school year.